 The problem with the “who,” in this context, is what the identity and accounts actually did with their access permissions.

-Learn more about how BeyondTrust's PowerBroker (PAM) integrates with SailPoint IdentityIQ (IAM) in this technical brief
+Learn more about how BeyondTrust's PAM platform integrates with SailPoint IdentityIQ (IAM) in this technical brief, or contact us today.